AlexEatDonut/project-fish/maaack-menus/ATTRIBUTION.md

 Source: [git-scm.com](https://git-scm.com/downloads)
 License: [GNU General Public License version 2](https://opensource.org/licenses/GPL-2.0)

-## Placeholder content
+## About copyrighted content

-Content comes from copyrighted works without permission.
+Content comes from copyrighted works, and is used without permission or a license.
 However, this project is unmonetized and therefore falls into the bounds of fair use.
 Copyrighted content is actively being tracked to be deleted at a future date.
+The creator of this software can and will amicably remove any copyrighted works if contacted.

 Read the [github readme](https://github.com/AlexEatDonut/project-fish/blob/main/README.md) for the extended list of credits